 - Domination by oppressive people (“make sure you’re not surrounded by a**’oles”)

-Overcome Low Self-Esteem With Mindfulness
+How To Overcome Low Self-Esteem With Mindfulness

 Let’s look into the relationship between mindfulness and self-esteem.
 Psychologists have found that practicing mindfulness can help you overcome your low self-esteem.